KCN-DA/ToyReport-Portfolio/README.md

 This Power BI report analyzes **Mavin Toy's sales performance**, highlighting revenue trends, product performance, and store location insights for data-driven decision-making.

 ## Dataset
-- **Source:** A total of four datasets were used the "Sales.csv", "Stores.csv", "Calendar.csv", "Products.csv" from
+- **Source:** A total of four datasets were used the "Sales.csv", "Stores.csv", "Calendar.csv", "Products.csv"

 ## 🚀 Objectives